mshariqnaeem/FIFA_PlayerValue_ML/README.md

 .Create and use a SQL database.
 .Import Cleaned and designed ERD diagram tables into pgAdmin.
 .Perform joins queries to create new tables in pgAdmin.

+# Use the Quick Database Diagrams Tools

+The quick DB diagram tools was used the designing the ERB diagram.